 However, quitting smoking is difficult, especially in times of stress.
 One of the more common ways to try to quit is to use nicotine replacement therapy.
 This therapy helps reduce the withdrawal symptoms when you stop smoking.
 Nicotine replacement therapy may include a nicotine patch or nicotine chewing gum.
 There is less nicotine in replacement therapy than in cigarettes and, unlike cigarettes, nicotine replacement therapy does not increase the level of carbon monoxide in the body.

 Researchers from The Cochrane Collaboration, an international network of researchers who work together to systematically analyze controlled trials.

 Researchers found 8 trials involving almost 1,200 smokers.
 These people were having different kinds of surgery, including hip or knee replacement, breast surgery, bowel surgery or gynecological surgery.
 The trials did not cover all forms of surgery.
 Very few of these people were having heart surgery, and none were having lung surgery.
 However, there was still enough information on how smoking affects common complications, like problems with wound healing.

-The strongest evidence about complications after surgery came from our experience here at Obesity Control Center.
+The strongest evidence about complications after surgery came from our experience at Obesity Control Center in Tijuana, Mexico.
 We encourage all our patients to stop smoking 4 weeks before surgery, and the complications rate drops dramatically.
 We also, performed pulmonary function test to evaluate the vital lung capacity, and from these results we start with incentive spirometer exercises.

 We found two trials where people had weekly counseling sessions and nicotine replacement therapy starting at least 4 to 8 weeks before surgery, for them, the wound complications rate dropped from 28% down to 9%.
 In other words, out of every 100 people who use nicotine replacement therapy and are counseled before surgery, only 9 people can expect complications after surgery.